BuildForSDGCohort2/Team-1357-Frontend/README.md

 Overview
 Sports day of the future.
 This application shall allow sport day organisers to quickly create sports events and enable event-goers to connect their Fitbit devices to Tendai.
 At the same time, gamifying their experience during the games and record heart rate data to be used as points.

+According to statistics, obesity rates in South Africa are increasing rapidly, with almost 70% of women and 40% of men either overweight or obese.

 Goals

 Create a friendly and intuitive user experience for event organisers, event-goers, team members.